Mafreddo/alx_html_css/Flexbox/README.md

-This is my altermate design
+This is my altermate design for the year